One-step or TML estimation of the population intervention direct effect

 the intervention A and the outcome Y).

-vector corresponding to an outcome variable.
+A numeric vector corresponding to an outcome variable.

-vector of observation-level IDs, allowing for
+A numeric vector of observation-level IDs, allowing for

 observational units to be related through a hierarchical structure.
 The